LeeDownshift/github-users/README.md

 3. run `npm install`
 4. run `npm start` and then go to `http://localhost:8080` in your browser.

-Or if you would like to see a running version of the application you can do so here: [https://quiet-reef-28955.herokuapp.com/](https://quiet-reef-28955.herokuapp.com/)

 There are some tests in this project but not as many as I would have liked due to time constraints, to run these run `npm run test` in your terminal window.

 With regards to the activity stream, for the moment only a few of the 40+ Event Types have been covered, but can be extended to cover more with more time.